slang-i18n/slang/README.md

 }
 ```

-Here we know that all objects inside `pages` and `whatsNew` have the same attributes.
+Here we know that all objects inside `whatsNew` have the same attributes.
-Thankfully, this library detects that out of the box.

-By default, the name of the interface will be something like `IStringsOnboardingPages`.
-Let's rename it to `PageData` for cleaner code.
+We also know that `firstPage` and all children in `pages` have common attributes.
+Let's create 2 interface `PageData` and `NewsData`.

 ```yaml
 # File: build.yaml